 Contact us today to speak with an opioid NAS lawyer Memphis TN trusts.

 Darrell Castle & Associates, PLLC is a law firm Memphis has trusted for over thirty years.
+A dangerous drugs lawyer Memphis, TN relies on has seen countless injuries caused by unsafe prescription drugs, procedures, and prescription practices.
+Call to learn how we can help.
 We will fight for your rights and make every effort to get you the care and compensation you deserve with the help of an opioid NAS Lawyer Memphis TN can rely on.